elastio/bon/website/docs/guide/overview.md

 There are a couple of technical reasons.

 First of all, it's the lack of surrounding context given to a proc macro in Rust.
 A proc macro sees only the syntax it is placed on top of.
-For example, the `#[builder]` macro inside of the `impl` block can't see the `for Counter` part of the impl block above it.
-However, it needs that information.
+For example, the `#[builder]` macro inside of the `impl` block can't see the `impl Counter` part of the impl block above it.
+However, it needs that information to tell the actual type of `Self`.

 Second, `#[builder]` proc macro generates new items such as the builder struct type definition, which it needs to output **adjecently** to the `impl` block itself.
 However, proc macros in Rust can only modify the part of the syntax they are placed on and generate new items on the same level of nesting.
 The `#[builder]` macro inside of the impl block can't just break out of it.